Peter King: Inside Kirk Cousins' fast free agency

 • Kansas City giving wideout Sammy Watkins three years and $48 million.
 He’s had one 1,000-yard season out of four in the NFL, and no 10-touchdown seasons, and he caught 39 balls last year in an extremely wideout-friendly offense with the Rams.
 My jaw hit the floor when I saw this money.

-2. I think—gut feeling—that Buffalo will try hard to move up in the first round to the Giants at two.
+2. I think—gut feeling—that Buffalo will try hard to move up in the first round to the Giants’ spot at two.
 Now that the Jets pick third, the Bills know there’s a good chance the top three picks will be quarterbacks.
-How can Buffalo risk waiting till four and, presumably, dealing with Cleveland to move up?
-Dangerous move.
+How can Buffalo risk waiting until four and, presumably, dealing with Cleveland to move up?
+Dangerous.

 3. I think this is a really fun offseason, one of the best of the 34 NFL offseasons I’ve seen in my years covering the league.